-Sarah’s elaborate pencil drawings have often been described as whimsical and sensual in nature, her inspiration continues to be derived from childhood memories, personal travels and fleeting dreams.
-She draws an array of paradoxical patterns and images that evoke a delicate, nostalgic and often disturbing ambience to her drawings.
+Sarah’s elaborate pencil drawings have often been described as whimsical and sensual in nature, her inspiration continues to be drawn from childhood memories, personal travels and fleeting dreams.
+She brings an array of paradoxical patterns and images that evoke a delicate, nostalgic and often disturbing ambience to her drawings.
 Images of square robots, towering stacks of teacups, innocent woodland creatures, and sensuous blooming roses are omnipresent.

-In the beginning of Sarah’s artistic journey, she only used pencil and paper, the most basic tool, to create her monochrome fantasy.
-In recent years, she has been developing unique surfaces by collaging layers of different materials: recycled paper, lace, grass, cloth, sand, resin, moulding paste on wood panels.
-These unconventional surfaces createsa huge contrast against the delicate monochrome pencil sketches, lightweight watercolor and egg tempera, shifting the traditional perspective of flat drawing towards a more sculptural touch.
-In 2016, Sarah developed a mobile application with French interactive designer Remi Engel.
-Using AR technology, audiences can watch her paintings come to life through vision and sound, breaking the traditional way of looking a flat painting through technology.
+At the beginning of Sarah’s artistic journey in 2009-2012 in London, she only used the most basic tools, pencil and paper, to create her monochrome fantasies.
+Between 2012-2017 Sarah lived in New York City to continue her studio practice.
+The deckled edges of the handmade papers establish a grotesque yet timeless state for Sarah’s mysterious animals, erotic plants, vintage machines and other strange objects.
+Since 2016, she has been developing unique surfaces by collaging layers of different materials: recycled paper, lace, grass, cloth, sand, resin and moulding paste on wood panels.
+These unconventional surfaces create a huge contrast against the delicate monochrome pencil sketches, lightweight watercolour and egg tempera, shifting the traditional perspective of flat drawing towards a more sculptural realm.